dhlorenz/safot/Material/Tutorials/sml/introduction.md

 `abstype` | `and` | `andalso` | `as` | `case` | `datatype` | `do` | `else` | `end` | `eqtype` | `exception` | `fn` | `fun` | `functor` | `handle` | `if` | `in` | `include` | `infix` | `infixr` | `let` | `local` | `nonfix` | `of` | `op` | `open` | `orelse` | `raise` | `rec` | `sharing` | `sig` | `signature` | `struct` | `structure` | `then` | `type` | `val` | `while` | `with` | `withtype`

-keywords are words that look like identifiers, but cannot be used as such; they are reserved for other purposes.
+Keywords are words that look like identifiers, but cannot be used as such; they are reserved for other purposes.

 ---

-### The Basic Types of ML
+## TYPES

-six "basic" types: `int`, `real`, `string`, `char`, `bool`, `unit`
+There are six "basic" types in sml: `int`, `real`, `string`, `char`, `bool`, `unit`

-* they are basic, since they are *atomic*
-* they are basic, since they are *builtin*
+* These are basic since they are *atomic* and *builtin*
-* there are other, user defined types:
-  * user defined types can be atomic
+* There are other, user defined types which may be atomic or compound.
-  * user defined types can be compound
-  * a programming language may furnish the user with some builtin, non-atomic types (not in SML)

 <!--vert-->

+## primitive types

 `int`, `real`, `string`, `char`, `bool`, `unit`

-* are valid identifiers
-* are not reserved identifiers
+* These are valid identifiers and not reserved keywords!
-* are not keywords
-* are predefined identifiers, naming the builtin types
+* Technically these are predefined identifiers, naming the builtin types
-* the identifiers may be used for other purposes; the underlying type may remain nameless
+* The identifiers may be used for other purposes; the underlying type may remain nameless

 ```sml
 val int = 6;